Angry-Potato/prettier-plugin-kotlin/README.md

 Installing `prettier-plugin-kotlin` either locally or globally may require you to restart the editor if formatting does not work right away.

+## Known VSCode Issue

+If you've managed to install `prettier-plugin-kotlin` and `formatOnSave` doesn't work, but right-clicking and selecting `Format Document` works fine, you need to increase the `formatOnSaveTimeout`.

+You can do this by opening your settings window (`Ctrl+,`), and searching `formatOnSave`, then setting the value of `formatOnSaveTimeout` to 5000.
+This will be fixed as we improve performance of the plugin.

 ## Author

 👤 **Liam Humphreys**